ombr/blog.evlaa.com/_posts/2016-09-08-startup-communication-tools-for-photographers.markdown

 You can manage your **to-do list** directly from Inbox and receive a reminder at the right time.

-You will no more forget to reply to an email, and you'll save time as you will no more be disturbed by incoming email as you will be able to snooze them for the right time and you will easily manage your inbox to save time.
+You will no more forget to reply to an email, and you'll save time as you won't be disturbed by incoming email as you will be able to snooze them for the right time and you will easily manage your inbox to save time.

-I just begin to use it and it's unbelievable how is it easy and quick to handle your emails...
+I just began to use it and it's unbelievable how is it easy and quick to handle your emails...

 ---

 I'm using all these tools daily and I hope it will help you to save time to focus on Photography and to be with your family :-)

 Feel free to comment and share it if you like or if you have other great tools to share!
+I'm always keen to discover new tools...

 Cheers